mvllow/dots/.github/readme.md

 > To learn how to use a bare git repo for your own dotfiles, check out [postylem/dotfiles](https://github.com/postylem/dotfiles)

-Clone to a temp directory
+Clone to a temp directory:

 ```sh
 git clone \